neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/SaaS/README.md

 # SaaS
-AuraDB is Neo4j's software as a service (SaaS) offering.
+Aura is Neo4j's software as a service (SaaS) offering.
 This is sometimes refered to as a database as a service (DBaaS) as well.
+Aura comes in a number of flavors.
+There's an enterprise and a professional version.
 We're going to deploy the professional version.

+Aura also comes in a database (AuraDB) and a data science (AuraDS) version.
+We're going to use AuraDS.

-To do that, first navigate to the console [here](https://console.cloud.google.com/).
+To get started, first navigate to the console [here](https://console.cloud.google.com/).
 Then click the hamburger icon in the upper left to expand the menu.

 ![](images/06-console.png)